The audit infrastructure for

 Each event generates a hash chained to the previous one.
 The auditor can independently verify the integrity of the entire history without needing to trust Visualnet.

-Visualnet market coverage certification methodology and audit trail system are proprietary technologies subject to pending patent applications before the USPTO (U.S. Patent Application Nos.
-64/036,591 and 64/036,620).
+Visualnet market coverage verification methodology and audit trail system are proprietary technologies subject to pending patent applications before the USPTO (U.S. Patent Application Nos.
+64/036,591, 64/036,620 and 64/043,957).

 Request audit access.
 We show you the portal with real data from an film and TV production project.